We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - CBD potency: 62 mg per 4-oz. package, 250 mg per 16-oz. package

-Empower Bodycare is an LGBTQ+, woman-owned company that sources their USDA-certified organic hemp from East Fork Cultivars.
+Empower Bodycare is an LGBTQ+, woman-owned company that sources their U.S. Department of Agriculture (USDA) certified organic hemp from East Fork Cultivars.
 The salt blend incorporates Epsom salts, Dead Sea and pink Himalayan salts, and a combination of essential oils, including lavender and bergamot.

 While there’s no research specifically about CBD bath salts, we know that regular bath salts may have some positive health benefits, like relieving skin irritation and potentially easing muscle aches and pains.
 However, it’s not clear whether bath salts are doing all the work on their own or whether the act of taking a bath is what has positive effects.